-Salt marsh
+Salt Marsh

 Several sections of salt marsh occur on the southern, more protected side of the island, as well one section on the northern side of the island.
 The marsh on the southern side are a mix of high marsh and low marsh with typical Spartina species (S. alterniflora in the low marsh and S. patens dominating the high marsh), while the marsh on the northern side is exclusively low marsh.
-Typical salt marsh forbs dominate in the upper marsh and marsh elder, Iva frutescens, (NH State Threatened; see NHB21-1136) and occurs in multiple stands along the upland border on the southern side of the island.
+Typical salt marsh forbs dominate in the upper marsh and marsh elder (NH State Threatened; see NHB21-1136) and occurs in multiple stands along the upland border on the southern side of the island and is reported to occur on the northern side of the island northwest of the project area.
 No marsh elder was found to occur along the upland border of the salt marsh on the northern side of the island within 100 feet of the project.
 No salt marsh or marsh elder will be impacted by the project.

-Rocky shore
+Rocky Shore

 The northern portion of Peirce Island below the Highest Observable Tide Line is predominately bedrock outcrop and cobble/gravel shore.
-Rockweeds (Ascophyllum and Fucus spp) are prevalent in the lower intertidal zone on boulders and ledge.
-Much of the remaining rocky shore is unvegetated.
-A small area of the unvegetated rocky shore will be impacted by the proposed installation of a new stormwater drainage outlet north of the Peirce Island public pool.
+Rockweeds (Ascophyllum and Fucus spp) are prevalent in the lower intertidal zone on boulders and ledge, but much of the remaining rocky shore is unvegetated.
+A small area of the unvegetated rocky shore will be impacted by the proposed installation of a new stormwater drainage outlet and rip rap apron north of the Peirce Island public pool.